 This was the case as well for Indians where they were asked which tribe their mother belonged instead of their mother’s country of origin.

 If you know that you have a military ancestor in your family tree be prepared to find that they will not be listed with their family.
-Instead they treated as residents of where they were assigned to.
-So they may not be listed in their own hometown.
+Instead, they were treated as residents of where they were assigned to.

 - American Samoa